 - Don’t create “must have” toward a person; you will only push him or her away.

 In recent decades, neuroscientists have discovered neuroplasticity—the brain’s ability to change its structure and function in response to experience.
 More recently they added the power of the mind to change the brain.
 What that means is that you can use your thoughts to create new functions in your brain.
 That’s what makes visualization and meditation so effective.
 It’s also the basis for cognitive behavioral therapy (CBT), which involves using repetitive thought processes to think your way out of depression and anxiety.
 So if you use your thoughts positively, you can help yourself feel better.
 On the other hand, if you use your thoughts negatively, you can make yourself depressed, fearful, and addicted to a lover who doesn’t want you.
-So think positively!
+So choose to think positively!